simonwlin/simonwlin.github.io/essays/smart-question.md

 Note: The same question also applies for alloca.
 ```
 This [question](https://stackoverflow.com/questions/79400684/where-is-the-size-of-a-vla-stored-in-c) meets the requirements for a smart question.
 The questions are clearly stated and the user demonstrates understanding of their topic.
 Since this question met the requirements for smart questions, the user has received multiple answers.
+This shows how important asking smart questions is to receive helpful feedback from others.

-## Not so smart questions
+## Not So Smart Questions
 ```
 my problem is that it knows to turn because I added a debug.log statement but it still will not turn even though I have the quaternion.RotateTowards function.